secretstartups/handbook/blog/release-posts/index.html.md

 1. Release Post Manager joins `#dev-escalation`; mentions the Technical Advisor for this release detailing the nature of the blocker and its severity.
 1. Technical Advisor responds to the previous message.
 1. Technical Advisor creates a dedicated public Slack channel for communication around the incident like `release-post-13.8-deploy-failure`.
 They share that channel with `#release-post` for others to follow along.
 1. Begin a Zoom call.
-Post the invitation to the zoom room in the newly created slack channel.
+Post the invitation to the Zoom room in the newly created Slack channel.
 1. Technical Advisor assumes control from the Release Post Manager.
 1. Investigation begins.
 Be as visible as possible, share your screen.
 Consider recording the Zoom session.
 1. Action taken.